Last Updated on July 29th, 2020

 Let’s start at the end and work back to the beginning to understand the problem.

 There are lots of factors that contribute to acne, but acne does not occur when pores are not clogged.
 Pores get clogged with sebum (the oil produced by the skin) due to excessive growth of skin cells along the opening of the pores.

 As skin grows, it pushes outward.
 The very outermost layer of skin cells dissolves in keratin protein and ceramide “glue” to form an impermeable layer against water and that dirt, toxins, and bacteria don’t get inside.
-As more skin cells mature and die, the outer flakes off and for the most part is easily removed by the flow of air over the skin and simple washing of the skin.
+As more skin cells mature and die, the outer flakes fall off and, for the most part, are easily removed by the flow of air over the skin and simple washing of the skin.

 Inside a pore, however, the natural direction for a dead skin cell in the lining of the pore is to move in rather than out. 🔬 Microscopic, invisible flakes of skin accumulate in the bottom of the pore and are pushed out as the pore releases sebaceous oils.